 What is a Calliope Eggplant?

 There are more types of eggplant than can be named.
-The Asian variety is usually slender, while the American type is a big chubby fellow.
+The Asian variety is usually slender, while the American type is a big, chubby fellow.
 African species are usually more rounded and it may be from these varieties from which Calliope hails.
 The fruits are fairly small, but the plant itself boasts a wonderful surprise, and Calliope eggplant uses are abundant.

-The plants from which we get the delicious fruit can be a bit nasty, often covered in spines or sharp
+The plants from which we get the delicious fruit can be a bit nasty, often covered in spines or sharp hairs.
+Enter the Calliope eggplant, which is spineless.
+Even the calyx of the fruit is devoid of poking growths.
+If you hate picking fruit from traditional plants, growing Calliope eggplants would be your best bet.

-Plants grow up to 30 inches (76 cm.) with a spread of 18 inches (46 cm.).
-The fruits get up to 4 inches (10 cm.) but can be picked at half the size for sweeter, more tender eggplant.
+Plants grow up to 30 inches (76 cm.) with a spread of 18 inches (45.5 cm.).
+The fruits get up to 4 inches (10 cm.) but can be picked at half the size for a sweeter, more tender eggplant.
 The fruits are purple-red with white streaks.
 Calliope eggplant info reveals that this is an extremely productive variety.

 Growing Calliope Eggplant